-On the eve of a key meeting between President Barack Obama and top credit card industry executives, the U.S. House Committee on Financial Services voted 48-19 approving the Credit Cardholders' Bill of Rights.
+On the eve of a key meeting between President Barack Obama and top credit card industry executives, the House Financial Services Committee passes the Credit Cardholders’ Bill of Rights

 The bill (H.R.
 627) gives credit cardholders protection against interest rate hikes on existing balances, limits fees and sets standards for billing and payment practices.
 It is now slated to go to the full House of Representatives for a vote on April 28.